The purpose of this web page is to explain the scientific rationale of mySleepButton.

 An invitation to sleep researchers and cognitive scientists

-The super-somnolent framework is a contribution to cognitive science.
+The somnolent information-processing framework is a contribution to cognitive science.
 As such it is open to scientific assessment and criticism.

-mySleepButton does not hinge on all the tenets of the super-somnolent framework.
-The Cognitive Shuffle (SDI) technique and mySleepButton may induce sleep via other mechanisms than those identified by the super-somnolent mentation framework.
-Moreover, mySleepButton can be improved by discovering more about sleep onset mentation, using other scientific theories.
-Our data collection will enable us to discover and test new theories.
+mySleepButton does not hinge on all the tenets of the framework.
+The Cognitive Shuffle (SDI) technique and mySleepButton might (if at all) facilitate sleep via other mechanisms than those identified by the framework.
+Moreover, mySleepButton can be improved by discovering more about sleep onset information processing, using other scientific theories.
+Data collection and analysis ought to enable researchers to discover and test new theories.

 We welcome such investigation and encourage scientists around the world to test this theory.
-They can do these tests with or without mySleepButton. mySleepButton has extensible scientific data gathering capabilities.
-It is also backed by a central database.
+They can do these tests with or without mySleepButton. mySleepButton’s research variant ( SomnoTest) has extensible scientific data gathering capabilities.
+It can send anonymized data from consenting users to a central database.
 Therefore, we encourage sleep labs to contact us with respect to mySleepButton for research purposes.

 CogSci Apps Corp. has developed a version of mySleepButton for iOS that is specifically for researchers and their participants: SomnoTest for iOS.
 (Research labs may contact CogSci Apps Corp. for more information and access to SomnoTest.)